mapterhorn/mapterhorn/pipelines/README.md

 First we create a map from child tile id to pmtiles file by expanding the children of each file.
 Then, for each parent tile we get the 4 children to fill a 1024 by 1024 float32 array.
 We half the size to 512 by 512 using 2 by 2 averaging.
 The tiles are then encoded as terrarium again and written as webp to disk.
 Then we pack the webps into a pmtiles archive and store it in the pmtiles-store folder with the same file location convention as for aggregation items.

-Note that also in downsampling we only store a single zoom level per PMTiles file.
-The downsampling pipeline is fully parallelized and has a low memory footprint as well as high cpu utilization.

 ## Bundle